AUA offers numerous opportunities on campus to help students become successful physicians.

-The American Heart Association™ International Training Center was established in partnership with the Mayo Clinic.
+The American Heart Association™ International Training Center was established with assistance from the Mayo Clinic.
 Aimed at instilling the critical components of basic life support (BLS) and advanced cardiac life support (ACLS) for both adult and pediatric patients, the Center’s programs integrate academic knowledge and skill proficiency.
 Students are taught airway and IV management and electrocardiogram (ECG) rhythm recognition.
 Simulated emergency code scenarios are utilized to enhance critical thinking skills.
 All programs are required components of the Preclinical Sciences curriculum.

 Osler & Crumpler Suites